inniyah/ascope/README.md

 ## Features
 * equivalent-time sampling rates 16 MSps, 2 MSps, 250 kSps, 62.5 kSps, and 15.625 kSps,
 * 8-bit resolution,
-* multiple channels,
+* multiple channels.
-* linear and sinc interpolation up to 256x.

-There's also a [real-time sampling](../../tree/realtime) version;
+There's also a [real-time sampling](../../tree/realtime) version.
-however, it offers much lower sampling rates.
+However, it offers much lower sampling rates.

 ## Hardware setup
 The oscilloscope takes its input from the analog pins A0, A1, etc.